Colorectal polyp: Signs and symptoms

 Colorectal polyps are not usually associated with symptoms.
 When they occur, symptoms include bloody stools; changes in frequency or consistency of stools (such as a week or more of constipation or diarrhoea); and fatigue arising from blood loss.
 Anemia arising from iron deficiency can also present due to chronic blood loss, even in the absence of bloody stools.
 Another symptom may be an increased mucus production especially those involving villous adenomas.
 Copious production of mucus causes loss of potassium that can occasionally result in symptomatic hypokalemia.
 Occasionally, if a polyp is big enough to cause a bowel obstruction, there may be nausea, vomiting and severe constipation.

 Structure

 Polyps are either pedunculated (attached to the intestinal wall by a stalk) or sessile (grow directly from the wall).
-In addition to the gross appearance categorization, they are further divided by their histologic appearance as tubular adenoma which are tubular glands, villous adenoma which are long finger like projections on the surface, and tubulovillous adenoma which has features of both.
+In addition to the gross appearance categorization, they are further divided by their histologic appearance as tubular adenomas which are tubular glands, villous adenomas which are long finger-like projections on the surface, and tubulovillous adenomas which have features of both.